- Search The Registry

 - My Account

 Her recorded debut with Ellington was the 1932 hit, "It Don’t Mean a Thing (If It Ain’t Got That Swing)."
-Anderson remained with Ellington longer than any other singer and has the status as his most distinguished vocalist.
-Extremely beautiful, she was vivacious and sang with a sensitive relaxed rhythm, a smoky tone, near perfect pitch and diction that showed a rare respect for lyrics.
+Anderson remained with Ellington longer than any other singer and has the status of his most distinguished vocalist.
+Extremely beautiful, she was vivacious and sang with a sensitive, relaxed rhythm, a smoky tone, near-perfect pitch, and diction that showed rare respect for lyrics.
 Ivie Anderson had a special rapport with her audiences.